 This is a recipe for making Ang Ku Kui at home from scratch.
-Ang ku kuih means tortoise kuih is actually originates from southern China Fujian.
+Ang Ku kuih means tortoise kuih is actually originated from southern China Fujian.
 Also known as Angkoo it is eaten in many countries in South East Asia like Malaysia, Singapore, and Indonesia.
 Classically it is bright red in color and the shape of an oval tortoiseshell.
 Tortoise in Chinese culture resembles Longevity, power, and tenacity.
-Although this kuih is eaten during festive seasons like Chinese New Year and Ching Ming it eaten any time of the year.
+Although this sweet steamed pastry (kuih) is eaten during festive seasons like Chinese New Year and Ching Ming it is eaten any time of the year.

 This is a relatively healthy snack as it contains not much fat and goodness from mung beans.

 It is also normally served under a bed of banana leaves.
 It is not an issue if there is none.
 I didn’t use any as it would mean going out unnecessarily due to lockdown times.
 I seem to find this time to stay at home and cook a lot as well.
 When I wanted to make this Ang Ku kuih I just try to source as much as I can online.
 I bought the wooden mold online from Sous chef.
 Delivery times are not bad for standard delivery in a lockdown time.
 They also sell wheat starch and glutinous rice flour as well.
 I did choose a classic oval shape mold but got a leaf one instead.
 But it still has 寿 (Shòu) means longevity written on it.